scg-unibe-ch/ese2016-team7/documentation/srs.md

 <h2>2.
 Overall description</h2>
 **Product Perspective**
 The FlatFindr platform is a self-contained, independent product.
-It can be compared to other online platforms which allow the user to search for houses, apartments and studios to buy or advertise houses, apartments and studios to be bidden for, like the platform the SUB mantains.
-However, FlatFindr has some unique features that no other comparable platform we know of has, like the enquiry system.
+It can be compared to other online platforms which allow the user to buy and sell real estate.
+FlatFindr is based on auctions.
+You can buy a house by bidding on it.
+When the Auction ends the highest bidder wins.
+There is also an instant buy price if you want to bypass the auction system and buy it right away.
+FlatFindr also has some other unique features, like the enquiry system.

 **Use cases**